psychemedia/stuff-and-nonsense/05_Ventnor_Exchange_Spoken_Word/README.md

 Opportunities are rare.

 So maybe having found a space,
-I should just return there.
+I should just re-turn there.